hsotoparada/DeepPhasePick/README.md

 ### 2. Seismic Data

 DPP method is applied on three-component MiniSEED seismic waveforms.
-Reading of seismic data into DPP is done through an instance of Data(), for example:
+To read the seismic waveforms into DPP an instance of the class Data() needs to be created, for example:

     dpp_data = data.Data()

-Then, the data can be read into DPP from a local archive directory structured as:
+Then, the data can be read into DPP from a local archive directory by using:

+    dpp_data.read_from_archive(dpp_config)

+The local archive must have the following structure:

 **archive/YY/NET/STA/CH**

 Here **YY** is year, **NET** is the network code, **STA** is the station code and **CH** is the channel code (e.g., HH) of the seismic streams.
 Example data is included in the **archive** directory, where new data, on which DeepPhasePick will be applied, can be added by users.

-This can be done for example by running:

-    dpp_data.read_from_archive(dpp_config)

 Alternatively, waveforms can be read from a local directory with no specific structure.
-This can be done with:
+For example by using:

     dpp_data.read_from_directory(dpp_config)